Before the Lake House: Legate’s Central Grove

 This article is based on original primary-source research, including but not limited to official records, census data, journals, death certificates, and period newspapers.
 Southwick Time Machine stories are living documents.
 Research is ongoing, and this account may evolve as new information comes to light.

-Your support makes it possible to uncover more of them.
+Your support helps uncover more of them.

-Every donation helps uncover the town’s hidden history.
+Every donation helps uncover hidden history.

 One source listed the tobacco barn fire at a loss of $1,000.
 However, $2,000 appears correct.